 My work is characterised by its earthly tones that reference this landscape.
 During the making process, I imitate the postures of the farmers by bending over or kneeling on the ground.
 My material relation with the paints, pastels, charcoal, canvas and clay is of essence: mirroring the relation amongst the farmer, their land and nature.

-With my work, I not only give a glimpse into my personal background, but also turn my focus towards traditional crafts and techniques that, just like intimacy in our current times, I feel, sometimes get lost.
+With my work, I not only give a glimpse into my personal background, but also turn my focus towards traditional crafts and techniques that, just like togetherness in our current time, I feel, sometimes get lost.